Loss of Identity

 - Very little, as it turns out.
 Corpus callosotomies are rarely but regularly performed to alleviate severe epilepsy.
-Speech and memory are affected some, but the sense of self is usually entirely intact.
+Speech and memory are affected some, and a few glitches may become evident when information would normally cross those nerves, but the sense of self is usually entirely intact.

 - In the Big Finish Doctor Who episode "The Natural History of Fear", the setting is a George Orwell style dystopia.
 The state Editor, who's in charge of "revision", has the Doctor's voice, but he acts like a completely different person.
 When it's revealed that "revision" is pretty much an irreversible lobotomy followed by a brand new personality implant, we get some idea of what may have happened to him and his companions... to add to the Mind Screw, it's the only Big Finish episode that has only a cast list instead of a proper credits list.

 - According to reincarnation doctrine, deceased souls are brought back to life in another body... but that doesn't mean they come back as a whole person or animal with any memories intact.

 - The Dalai Lama is found each time by placing a young child in front of a wide selection of toys; he'll play with the same ones every time.
 So something is kept intact (then again, the Lama is said to be able to willingly decide if he reincarnates or not, so there's a belief that he has more control over this than a more less enlightened person).

 - In Dungeons & Dragons, getting bitten by an Ophidian (snake-like creatures commonly found as slaves of the evil serpentine Yuan-ti) results in a not-so-pretty transformation process.
 After two weeks, the victim fully transforms into another Ophidian, with no memory of its previous existence.